magdalenaboch/academic-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am currently a senior research fellow at the [Cognitive Neuroecology Lab](https://users.ox.ac.uk/~xpsy0353/), University of Oxford, UK.
-Beginning in June 2026, I will start a tenure-track position as Assistant Professor of Social Cognition at the [Faculty of Psychology](https://psychologie.univie.ac.at/en/) and the [Messerli Research Institute for Human-Animal Interaction](https://www.vetmeduni.ac.at/en/messerli), University of Vienna, where I will establish the **Social Neuroecology Lab**.
+I am an Assistant Professor of Social Cognition at the [Faculty of Psychology](https://psychologie.univie.ac.at/en/) and the [Messerli Research Institute for Human-Animal Interaction](https://www.vetmeduni.ac.at/en/messerli), University of Vienna, and head of the **Social Neuroecology Lab** (lab website will follow soon).

-**My research focuses on understanding brain diversity, driven by the central question: what makes us social?**  Using a comparative framework, I aim to uncover the fundamental principles underlying the neural mechanisms of social behaviour across diverse mammalian species, while exploring the factors that shape differences in brain organization.
-By integrating multiple non-invasive neuroimaging modalities, I investigate the evolution, structure, and function of the social brain to better understand how social behaviours emerge.
+**My research programme focuses on understanding brain diversity, driven by the central question: what makes us social?**  Using a comparative framework, we investigate the fundamental principles underlying the neural mechanisms of social behaviour across diverse mammalian species, while exploring the factors that shape differences in brain organization.
+By integrating multiple non-invasive neuroimaging modalities, we study the evolution, structure, and function of the social brain to better understand how social behaviours emerge.

-Currently, my work focuses on humans, dogs, and other carnivoran species, with the long-term goal of extending this approach to a broader range of mammalian lineages.
+Our current research  focuses on humans, dogs, and other carnivoran species, with the long-term goal of extending this approach to a broader range of mammalian lineages.

 **Key research terms:**
 social cognition & behaviour, evolution of the social brain, human–animal relationships, non-invasive comparative neuroscience, neuroimaging methods, open (neuro)science

-You can watch a short [video teaser](https://youtu.be/q7H1dT4IU9w?si=Eg0VAY9eeVN032i3) about my research or download my {{< staticref "uploads/BochMagdalena_academicCV.pdf" "newtab" >}}CV{{< /staticref >}} for a detailed overview of my academic journey, research experience, and publications.
+You can watch a short [video teaser](https://youtu.be/q7H1dT4IU9w?si=Eg0VAY9eeVN032i3) about my group's research or download my {{< staticref "uploads/BochMagdalena_academicCV.pdf" "newtab" >}}CV{{< /staticref >}} for a detailed overview of my academic journey, research experience, and publications.